For more information contact: Ruth Randall - Project lead Tel 01225 860812

 The doctor will want to know about your day to day life and how you are coping.
 They will run some physical tests, including blood tests, and a short memory test.
 They may refer you to a memory clinic if they suspect your symptoms are due to a less common type of dementia.

 If you do get a diagnosis of dementia you will have lots of questions.
-There is a Dementia Adviser at the Health Centre called Emma Taviner.
-Anyone who receives a diagnosis of dementia should have an appointment with Emma and she will answer questions, help work out any benefits you are eligible for and tell you what services are available in your area.
+There is a Dementia Adviser called Chris Maple.
+Anyone who receives a diagnosis of dementia should have an appointment with Chris and he will answer questions, help work out any benefits you are eligible for and tell you what services are available in your area.

 If your symptoms change you should speak with your doctor.
 It may be that a different and treatable illness is making the dementia appear to be worse.
 If you find the short time allocated for a doctor’s appointment too stressful, please ask for a double appointment when booking your appointment.
 This will allow you more time to speak to the doctor.